 The surgeon will also establish certain limitations on the use of the arm to promote adequate healing.
 In addition, the patient may be required to undergo physical therapy.

-Life After Reverse Shoulder Surgery
+Life After Reverse Shoulder Replacement

-One of the most important things to keep in mind with a Reverse Shoulder procedure is that since the patient no longer has their original rotator cuff, the shoulder will not have the same stability and range of motion as before the injury occurred.
+One of the most important things to keep in mind with a reverse shoulder procedure is that since the patient no longer has their original rotator cuff, the shoulder will not have the same stability and range of motion as before the injury occurred.

-However, a Reverse Shoulder Prosthesis will help the patient regain some of the functionality of his or her shoulder joint, reduce (or eliminate) pain, and allow the patient to do activities of daily living and sleep more comfortably.
+However, a reverse shoulder prosthesis will help the patient regain some of the functionality of his or her shoulder joint, reduce (or eliminate) pain, and allow the patient to do activities of daily living and sleep more comfortably.

 Having Trouble Lifting Objects or Moving Your Arms Due to Shoulder Pain?